Located in: Cyprus

 The University of Nicosia was founded in 1980 in Cyprus' biggest city.
 Today, it has been chosen by over 12,000 students from over 70 countries, many of which participating in its esteemed medical programmes in English.
 International students who wish to study medicine in Europe do not need to pass an entrance exam.

 The University of Nicosia is located in the largest city and capital of Cyprus – Nicosia.
-It was founded in 1980 with the main campus in Nicosia.
-The university is chosen by more than 12,000 students from over 70 countries.
-The main goal of the University of Nicosia is to reach and maintain the highest quality of teaching, research, community service and patient care.
+It was founded in 1980, with the main campus in Nicosia.
+More than 12,000 students choose the university from over 70 countries.
+The main goal of the University of Nicosia is to reach and maintain the highest quality of teaching, research, community service, and patient care.

-They teach their students about what is the highest priority of being a doctor-patient care.
-The university is doing its best to make the graduates become successful practitioners, researchers, teachers and administrators.
+They teach their students about the highest priority of being a doctor-patient care.
+The university is doing its best to make graduates become successful practitioners, researchers, teachers, and administrators.

 University of Nicosia Core Values:

 The Medical School at the University of Nicosia encourages students to take part in scientific activities as an extracurricular activity.
 The priority research fields include brain health, cancer biology, regenerative medicines, and infectious diseases.

 Furthermore, students can join various clubs and student organisations on campus.
 Some promote athletic activities such as the Badminton Club or the Running Club.
 Other clubs deal with academic fields, such as the Pediatric Society and the Surgical Society.
 There are more than 20 organisations, and students will surely find something to their taste.

 Here you have the opportunity to study medicine in English in a 6-year course.

 Applicants coming from the UK, Ireland, USA, Canada, Australia, and New Zealand don’t need a certificate as long as their graduation is from an English-speaking high school.